 As we consider this rapid review of the broader currents of history, does not a certain persistence of geographical relationship become evident?
-Is not the pivot region of the world's politics that vast area of Euro-Asia which is inaccessible to ships, but in antiquity lay open to the horse-riding nomads, and is today about to be covered with a network of railways? . . .
+Is not the pivot region of the world's politics that vast area of Euro-Asia which is inaccessible to ships, but in antiquity lay open to the horseriding nomads, and is today about to be covered with a network of railways?

+. . .
 Russia replaces the Mongol Empire.
-Her pressure on Finland, on Scandinavia, on Poland, on Turkey, on Persia, on India, and on China, replaces the central strategical position held by Germany in Europe.
+Her pressure on Finland, on Scandinavia, on Poland, on Turkey, on Persia, on

+India, and on China, replaces the centrifugal raids of the steppemen.
+In the world at large she occupies the central strategical position held by Germany in Europe.
 She can strike on all sides and be struck from all sides, save the north.
-The full development of her modern railway mobility is merely a matter of time.
+The full development of her modern railway mobility is merely a matter of time.11

-&lt;sup>11 Ibid., 435-36.
+10 Ibid., 434.11 Ibid., 435-36.